Utah's Milk bank

 Mountain West Milk Bank

-Utah has plans to open a milk bank in Salt Lake City in 2016 when we have enough milk donated to support our own babies in need.
+Utah has plans to open a milk bank in Salt Lake City when we have enough milk donated to support our own babies in need.
 But they need your help.
 They are asking for:

 ⦁ More moms to donate their valuable breast milk